XiaoLing941212/Summer-Leet-Code/README.md

 ### Goal
 At least 2-3 questions per day on weekdays.
 (Above Mediums)

 Saturday is basketball day.
-(Maybe 2 Easys or 1 Medium)

 Sunday is sleeping day.
-(Maybe 2 Easys or 1 Medium)

 ### July